Create Claude Skills for recurring tasks

 See appendix 1 for a more technical explanation.

-How to make a skill
+How to make a Skill

 Start a new chat, and say something like: